mittelmark/x11-ttf-fonts/README.md

 - [Adobe Source Code Pro](https://github.com/adobe-fonts/source-code-pro/)
 - [Ubuntu Mono](https://fonts.google.com/specimen/Ubuntu+Mono)

-can be as well installed if the package manager does not support installing them.
+can be as well installed if the package manager does not support installing them using their own little shell scripts as can be seen in the SYNOPSIS section.

 ## Requirements